-- All copies of any data sets related to DCYF Contract No. 24-1177 have been wiped from data storage systems. - All materials and non-wiped computer media containing any data sets related to DCYF Contract No. 24-1177 have been destroyed. - All paper copies of the information related to DCYF Contract No. 24-1177 have been destroyed on-site by cross cut shredding. - All copies of any data sets related to DCYF Contract No. 24-1177 that have not been disposed of in a manner described above, have been returned to the DCYF's Contract Manager listed in this Contract.
+- All copies of any data sets related to DCYF Contract No. 22-1174 have been wiped from data storage systems. - All materials and non-wiped computer media containing any data sets related to DCYF Contract No. 22-1174 have been destroyed. - All copies of any data sets related to DCYF Contract No. 22-1174 that have not been disposed of in a manner described above, have been returned to the DCYF's Contract Manager listed in this Contract.

-The Contractor hereby certifies by the signature below that the data disposition requirements as described in this Certification of Data Disposition and DCYF Contract No. 24-1177, have been complied with as indicated above.
+The Contractor hereby certifies by the signature below that the data disposition requirements as described in this Certification of Data Disposition and DCYF Contract No. 22-1174, have been complied with as indicated above.

-Signature of Contract Manager: Date:
+Signature of Contract Manager: Date: Date: